IngoKl/minimalistic-masonry-gallery/README.md

 ## Features
 - Extremely easy to use and setup
 - Simple pagination
+- Image shuffling
 - A responsible masonry layout powered by [masonry.js](http://masonry.desandro.com)
 - Lightbox integration powered by [colorbox](http://www.jacklmoore.com/colorbox)

 ## Usage
 Upload the files to a webserver and run `composer` in order to get the dependencies.
 Adjust some basic settings in the `gallery.php` and upload you images to the /imgs folder.
+The /imgs folder should be writeable by the script.

+After uploading new images, the `imgs/sorting.txt` file should be deleted for reindexing.